SamSamSamSamSamSamSamSamSamSamSamSamSam/HRsystem/README.md

 May 16 2023

-    All webpages are now created.
+    All webpages have now been created.

 May 15 2023